splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 Data dropping
 --------------------

 When you have a new aggregated metric, you might no longer have any use case for the original unaggregated data.
-Data dropping lets you discard any data you don't need to keep, so you can save storage space and reduce cardinality.
+Data dropping lets you discard any data you don't want to monitor, so you can save storage space and reduce cardinality.

 Example